 Whether you've discovered a tick on yourself, another human or a beloved pet, it's essential you remove it safely and immediately.
 If you don't, you risk the transmission of tick-borne diseases like Lyme disease, anaplasmosis and Rocky Mountain spotted fever.
-While tweezers are an effective way to remove ticks, you might not always have them handy.
+While tweezers are an effective way to remove ticks, and probably the first thing you think of grabbing, you might not always have them handy.
 If you've found yourself tweezerless, don't worry.
-There are plenty of other ways to remove a tick.
+There are plenty of other ways to remove a tick you should know about.
+Here is how to be a MacGyver of removing ticks with whatever you have on hand.

 The Dental Floss Method

-Dental floss, fishing line or thin thread work in a pinch to remove a tick.
-Simply take your fishing line, floss or thread and, getting as close to the skin as possible, loop it around the head of the tick.
+Dental floss, fishing line or thin thread can work in a pinch to remove a tick.
+Simply take your fishing line, floss or thread, and, getting as close to the skin as possible, loop it around the head of the tick.
 Tighten the loop and carefully and firmly pull your floss or string upward.
-As with all methods of tick removal, you want to ensure you aren't breaking the head off the body and that the whole tick comes out.
+As with all methods of tick removal, we will go over, you want to ensure you aren't breaking the head off the body and that the whole tick comes out in one piece.

 The Dish or Hand Soap Method

 Sometimes, liquid soap can coax a tick to release from your skin or your pet's fur.
-Preferably, a soap with natural ingredients is ideal for this method, and you will also need either cotton balls or a cotton swab.
+Preferably, using a soap with natural ingredients is ideal for this method.
+You will also need either cotton balls or a cotton swab for this one.
 Add a bit of soap to your cotton ball or swab and hold it against the tick.
 The tick will react to the soap and unbury its head.
-When you pull the ball or swap away, the tick should be entangled in the cotton fibers.
+When you pull the cotton ball or swap away, the tick should be entangled in the cotton fibers, leading to an easy removal.

 The Cotton Swab Method

 No dish or hand soap?
 No problem.
 Just use the cotton swabs on their own to remove the tick.
-Twirl the cotton swab around the biting tick, applying gentle pressure but not squishing it.
-Continue to circle the tick until it releases its bite and instead attaches to the cotton.
-Be sure to clean the site to prevent infection.
+Twirl the cotton swab around the biting tick, applying gentle pressure, but not squishing it.
+Continue to circle the tick until it releases its bite and instead attaches to the cotton so you can pull it straight away.
+For this and all bites no matter how you remove the tick, be sure to clean the site to prevent infection.

 The Sewing Needle Method

 Try using a sewing needle to either force a tick to back out or remove it.
 If you heat the needle and place it on the tick, it will likely release.
 This method allows you to target the tick better than methods involving matches or heat, which could burn you as well as the tick.
 Before using the needle, you will want to clean the area where the tick is with rubbing alcohol.
+Make sure you sanitize any instrument you use, especially a needle.
 If the tick doesn't fully back out from the heat, you can use the sharp end of the needle to dig the head out.
-Remember, the head should come out with whenever you try to remove a tick.
+Remember, the head should come out whenever you try to remove a tick.

 The Plastic Straw or Spoon Method